 If you are like most practitioners, you were thrust into delivering teletherapy without adequate time and direction to develop your telehealth knowledge base and skills.
-You’ve been forced into using technology that you struggled to choose and operate, and all the while, providing support to very distressed people relying on you for care.
+You’ve been forced into using technology that you struggled to choose and operate, all the while providing support to very distressed people relying on you for care.
 You may be experiencing a constellation of reactions that include Zoom Fatigue, named (perhaps unfairly) after a popular online meeting platform.
 Next, we’ll review what can cause Zoom Fatigue and outline a few possible antidotes to suffering from your own telehealth practice.

 What Causes Zoom Fatigue?